CALL ME: 781.777.2941

 EMDR is a powerful, somatic therapy that helps to release traumatic memories that are locked in our body or stored as traumatic memories.
 These "stuck" places prevent people from living their lives fully.
 Bilateral stimulation is practiced to link up the left and right hemispheres of the brain while processing a traumatic memory.
 This is said to be a more efficient manner to healing trauma than typical "talk therapy."

 I have had extensive training with Pia Mellody, RN who is one of the founders of The Meadows treatment center in Wickenberg, AZ.
 In the 1980's, Pia discovered this model while searching for ways to help patients there for addiction treatment.
-She writes that childhood abuse creates deficits in five core areas:
+Most years I run a trauma workshop in the Boston area, which is experiential and offered a couple of times a year.

 Something will shift permanently in us.
 Our ancient habitual patterns will begin to soften, and